by Debbie “The Rat Lady” Ducommun

 respiratory symptoms in rats.

-infection of the salivary glands, and symptoms can include sneezing, wheezing,
+of the salivary glands, but symptoms can include sneezing, wheezing, runny eyes

-runny eyes and nose, labored breathing, swelling of the glands under the
+and nose, labored breathing, swelling of the glands under the throat, bulging

 In mycoplasma-free lab rats these viruses